RABBI ANDREW MARC PALEY

 Phone: 972-661-1810 x201

 Cantor Croll, a native of Buffalo, New York, is an invested cantor having graduated with honors in liturgical interpretation from Hebrew Union College – Jewish Institute of Religion’s School of Sacred Music in 1978.
 He spent ten years as cantor and music director of Temple Beth Torah in Upper Nyack, New York.
 He also served as cantor in Los Angeles, California and Albuquerque, New Mexico.
 He has performed in Israel and appeared as guest soloist with Kol Echad, the premier Jewish chorale in Los Angeles and the Albuquerque Symphony, as well as the Kennedy Center’s July 4th celebration “Let Freedom Sing”.
 Cantor Croll is a member of the Cantor’s Assembly and is currently serving on the Board of Trustees of the American Conference of Cantors.

-Recently HUC-JIR bestowed an honorary Doctorate of Music degree on Cantor Croll for his twenty five years in the cantorate.
-In 2008, Cantor Croll was Temple Shalom Brotherhood's Man of the Year in celebration of his 13 years at Temple Shalom.
-In 2013, Cantor Croll was inducted as a Life Member into Brotherhood's Hall of Fame.
+HUC-JIR bestowed an honorary Doctorate of Music degree on Cantor Croll for his twenty-five years in the cantorate and in June 2018, Cantor Croll received an award celebrating his forty years in the cantorate.
+In 2008, Cantor Croll was Temple Shalom Brotherhood’s Man of the Year in celebration of his 13 years at Temple Shalom.
+In 2013, Cantor Croll was inducted as a Life Member into Brotherhood’s Hall of Fame.
 Cantor Croll retired on May 31, 2013.

 Cantor Croll is married to Jan Gartenberg.